gepruts/ViewFinder-for-Everything/README.md

 Photos that are taken in the visible part of the map will be searched for.
 The **Open in Everything** button will list them in Everything.

+### Search-as-you-type

+- Type the name of a place in the Location-searchbox.
+- Select one of the matching places
+- The map will zoom in on that place.

+### Other ways to zoom in on a part of the map:

 Drag the map to a location where the desired photos are located.

+Zoom in:
-Use the mouse scrollwheel to zoom in/out.
+- Use the mouse scrollwheel to zoom in/out.
+- Mark an area with SHIFT + leftmousebutton

+### Extra filters
 Optionally adding a date range and/or time range and/or comment(s) helps to further reduce the amount of found photos.
 <br>
 <br>